NEUROCOGNITIVE AND BEHAVIORAL DEVELOPMENT LAB

 Graduate Student

 Dani (Danielle) Christensen graduated from Kennesaw State University in 2022 with a B.S. in Psychology.
-As a lab member in Dr. Wang's lab, she aids in various research tasks such as data analysis and post-processing, literature reviews, and publications for large scale studies regarding aging processes in autism.
+As a graduate student in Dr. Wang's lab, she aids in various research tasks such as data analysis and post-processing, literature reviews, and publications for large scale studies regarding aging processes in autism.
 Dani's goals are to complete a PhD in Biobehavioral Science and help contribute to furthering the study of ASD.

-Undergraduate Student
+Undergraduate Volunteer